gameduell/dataneeds/INTRO.md

-# Declares Data
+# Declarative Data

-Decalre is about a declerative approch to data processing.
-Instead of describing exactly **how** to load and process your data, you define a descriptive repository of your data sources and then only have to describe **what** data you need to load.
-Exporting of data can be handled the same way by Declares, using definitions of data sinks.
+This is a declarative approch to data processing: Instead of describing exactly **how** to load and process your data, you declare **what** data you have and **what** you are interrested in.

-Moreover Declare can apply many transformations, like references to other objects in different sources or automatic accomulations when required for your data request.
+That why you can load and store data from and to your system without caring about every indivdual step, with many transformations applyed automatically: references to other objects in different sources are resolved or accomulations are clalculated on the fly when required for your data request.

-Finally, a pool of computatinal ressources can be allocated to Declare, making Declare a distributed, scalable data processing tool.
+Finally, a pool of computatinal ressources can be managed by declarative, making it a distributed scalable data processing tool.

 Meta-classes inside Declare: